kshitijkota/kshitijkota/README.md

 ---

 I'm a student at PES University with a deep passion for cutting-edge technology, computer science, and innovation.
-My ambition is to become an engineer, innovator, and entrepreneur, with a strong interest in contributing to the rapidly growing private space sector.
+I aim to become an engineer, innovator, and entrepreneur, and I am strongly interested in contributing to the rapidly growing private space sector.
 I am actively mastering cybersecurity and machine learning while also exploring full-stack development.
 I thrive on solving complex challenges through collaboration and innovation.
 My journey is driven by continuous learning and personal growth, and I take pride in leading teams to work cohesively and achieve impactful goals.

 ### 🌍 Location
 - **India**